flood-io/element/README.md

 If you encounter any issues with the `@flood/element` project or Flood Element product, please [open an issue](https://github.com/flood-io/element/issues) on the GitHub project.

-If you're encountering issues with Flood itself, please contact [Flood Support](mailto:support@flood.io) from within the Flood Dashboard.
+If you're encountering issues with Flood itself, please contact Flood Support from within the Flood Dashboard, [send us an email](mailto:support@flood.io) or [ask our community](https://spectrum.chat/flood).

 ## Authors